Solomon Lewis Withey

 Solomon Lewis Withey (April 21, 1820 – April 25, 1886) was a United States district judge of the United States District Court for the Western District of Michigan.

 Education and career

 Born in St. Albans, Vermont, Withey read law to enter the bar in 1843.
 He was in private practice in Grand Rapids, Michigan from 1843 to 1863.
 He was a probate judge for Kent County, Michigan from 1848 to 1852.
-He was a member of the Michigan Senate from 1861 to 1863.
+He was a member of the Michigan Senate from 1861 to 1862, representing the 29th district as a Republican.
+He served as a delegate to the 1867 Michigan state constitutional convention.
+In 1873, Withey was appointed to the Michigan constitutional commission.

 Federal judicial service

 District court service

 Withey was nominated by President Abraham Lincoln on March 10, 1863, to the United States District Court for the Western District of Michigan, to a new seat authorized by 12 Stat.
 660. He was confirmed by the United States Senate on March 11, 1863, and received his commission the same day.
 His service terminated on April 25, 1886, due to his death in San Diego, California.